dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

-Yet another distinction will appear depending on the requirements from the application protocols, RPC-style ones might require a slightly different DM than REST ones for similar operations, for example SNMP-traps could be similar to CoAP-Observations but not quite the same.
+Yet another distinction will appear depending on the requirements from the application protocols, RPC-style ones might require a slightly different data model than REST ones for similar operations, for example SNMP-traps could be similar to CoAP-Observations but not quite the same.
 It is easier to translate between systems that follow the same architecture/design pattern than across